briansrebrenik/Flatiron-Project1/README.md

 The purpose of our project was to determine the affordability and genre variety of the live music scene in New York City.
 In order to compile concert data, we used the Ticketmaster API.
 The data available included concert data up to a year in advance of show date and consisted of information like name, genre, location, start/end date, price, and venue.
 To create an even fuller database, we also pulled from Eventbrite’s API.
 This contained very similar information to Ticketmaster’s.
 In total, we have 2,224 clean, usable events.
-Armed with this data, we could answer the following k ey questions : “What type of music is popular in NYC?
+Armed with this data, we could answer the following key questions : “What type of music is popular in NYC?
 What’s the affordability of music in NYC?
 Average entry price by genre?
 Per neighborhood? and Where are the free concerts located?”

 Our SQL Database Schema consisted of building relationships centered around Concert.